-Innovate UK has awarded almost £250,000 to a collaborative project aiming to develop a lightweight, fire-safe battery enclosure for electric freight vehicles.
+Innovate UK is backing a collaborative project aiming to develop a lightweight, fire-safe battery enclosure for electric freight vehicles.

 The nine-month project will see manufacturer Composites Evolution Ltd collaborate with Wolverhampton University’s School of Engineering, MEP Technologies Ltd and Carr Reinforcements Ltd to produce a new high-temperature composite material suitable for large battery enclosures for zero-emission trucks.